 The total assets owned by the company has shown a CAGR of 5.02% between 2017 and 2020.
 One positive fact to note here is that the long-term debt of Kalyan Jewellers has shown a consistent decline over the years.

 As for India, expenditure on jewellery is one of the top constituents of retail consumption.
 In 2020, the amount spent on jewellery amounted to Rs.
 449 thousand crores.
 This is expected to grow to Rs.
-633 thousand crores by 2025 which will surely benefit the company in a long run.
+633 thousand crores by 2025 which will surely benefit the company in the long run.